ulchc/RscriptVBA/README.md

 ##  Main Functions & Subs

-Note: Although libraries or package installation commands can be directly written into a script, it is preferable to use UDF's Attach_Libraries() or Require_Packages() in VABA so that packages which force the restart of an R session can be installed in R sessions independent of the rest of procedure.
+*Note: Although libraries or package installation commands can be directly written into an R script, it is easier to use Attach_Libraries() to automatically specify the lib.loc (as an IDE would) and Require_Packages() so that packages which force the restart of an R session can be installed in R sessions independent of the rest of procedure.*

 ``` VBA
  Attach_Libraries( _